stephane-duteriez/WouldYouRather/README.md

 - loading bar wihtout the rest of the app
 - page to create a new user
 - page to change the avatar of the authed user
-- improve designe on the leaderBoard page
+- improve designe on the leaderBoard page (center score)
 - imporve designe on the question result page (pourcentage on two digit?)
+- remove comment